xvicmanx/react-app-starter-kit/README.md

 * [Webpack](https://webpack.js.org/) to bundle the modules and assets.
 See the `webpack.config.*.js` files to customize the configuration.

-* [ExpressJS](https://expressjs.com/) to serve our app in development mode.
-See the `scripts/start-server.js` for more details.

 * [NSP](https://nodesecurity.io/) to check for any vulnerabilities in the dependencies.